Balhae controversies: Russian position

 Russian Archeologists found in the area an Abbasid drachma from Central Asia which may indicate an economy in which foreign currency may have been used.
 The archeologists laid stress on the argument that the absence of an independently developed coinage is not sufficient evidence to deny that the Bohai state existed as an independent state.

-Alexander L'vovich Ivliev stresses that Bohai students are mentioned in Chinese sources (e.g. New Book of Tang) to have sat for the bingongke (賓貢科) exam indicating that for the Tang officials the students were subjects of other states as opposed to subjects of the Tang realm.
+Alexander Ivliev stresses that Bohai students are mentioned in Chinese sources (e.g. New Book of Tang) to have sat for the bingongke (賓貢科) exam, indicating that for the Tang officials, the students were subjects of other states as opposed to subjects of the Tang realm.

+Also, on the basis of archaeological documentary material (credential tag of the Tang Empire), it was established that the Teli people were not part of Bohai in 795.
+They directly paid tribute to Tang and received from him a sign recognizing the power over them of their ruler. there are also two similar tags for Heishui Mohe.

 Subjects of contention

 Ethnicity

 The ethnicity of Balhae's population is the most widely debated topic in the debate over its historical identity.
 The generally held position by most scholars is that Balhae society was separated into two ethnic components: descendants of Goguryeo and Mohe tribal groups.
-However within this paradigm exists a number of different views on the relationship of the two groups.
+However, within this paradigm exists a number of different views on the relationship of the two groups.

 Korean scholarship and history textbooks teach that "the ruling class of Parhae were persons of Koguryŏ origins and that the people over whom they ruled were the Malgal, a people whose ethnic origins were different from Koguryŏ."
 This Korean framework portrays Balhae as a country, state, and government founded and dominated by Goguryeo people, an ethnic group equivalent to modern Koreans.
 The ethnic identity of the rulers is the overriding identity marker of Balhae, placing it within Korean history.
-Chŏn Hoch’ŏn characterizes Balhae and the peninsular Korean state of Silla as possessing "the same ethnicity."
+Chŏn Hoch'ŏn characterizes Balhae and the peninsular Korean state of Silla as possessing "the same ethnicity."
 Song Ki-ho and No T'aedon argue that the Mohe were Tungusic people who had been assimilated into Goguryeo and Balhae, thereby making Mohe part of Korean history.
-A few scholars in Korea such as Han Ciu-cheol argue that there was no difference between the Goguryeo and Mohe population and that they were the same ethnicity.
+A few scholars in Korea, such as Han Ciu-cheol, argue that there was no difference between the Goguryeo and Mohe population and that they were the same ethnicity.
 Mohe was used as a pejorative term for the lower class.
 In the same vein, Jang Guk-jong argues that Mohe tribes in Balhae were not Mohe but part of Goguryeo's provincial population.

 In China, the Mohe are generally considered the "main ethnicity" while Goguryeo descendants occupy a secondary minority position.
 Based on the New Book of Tang, Chinese scholars argue that Balhae's founders were from the Sumo Mohe tribe centered on the Songhua River.